SIFO – Small Intestine Fungal Overgrowth Symptoms and Treatment

 The second most important key to eliminating SIFO is to decrease your carbohydrate intake.
 This includes all refined sugars, breads and starches.
 Natural sweeteners like honey, stevia and maple syrup are best limited also, but can be tolerated in certain patients.
 Essentially the goal of going low-carb is to avoid feeding the fungus while you are trying to kill it.

 You shouldn’t have to be low-carb forever, but combining low-carb eating with herbal antimicrobials is the fastest was to see improvements.
-In general, some patients can tolerate more carbohydrates than others.
+In general, some patients can tolerate more carbohydrates than others as a long-term dietary pattern, but to start you must decrease your carbohydrates significantly while using an herbal antimicrobial.

 Other Small Intestine Problems